UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager-upgrade-from-v0.8.md

   - {{ .APP_HOST_EXTERNAL }}
 ```

-Once the certificate is ready (run `kubectl get certificates.cert-manager.io` to find out its state), change and deploy the `Ingress` resource with the following v0.11+ annotations:
+Once the certificate is ready (run `kubectl get certificates.cert-manager.io` to find out its state), change and deploy the `Ingress` resource to specify the new secret name:

 ```YAML
 apiVersion: networking.k8s.io/v1beta1